 How Is PWS Diagnosed?

-PWS may be diagnosed at birth if the baby displays signs of it, such as low muscle tone and abnormal facial features.
+PWS may be diagnosed at birth if the baby displays signs of it, such as low muscle tone and abnormal facial features; there can be a history of feeding difficulty or nasogastric feeding during neonatal period.
 The doctor may assess the presence of the problem in subsequent checkups as the baby’s insatiable appetite and increased body fat content become apparent.